-Gwynedd Archaeological Trust (GAT) was commissioned by Dwr Cymru to undertake an archaeological assessment of a proposed waste water treatment works and associated infrastructure, including the proposed routes of an outfall pipe at Seion, Gwynedd.
+Gwynedd Archaeological Trust (GAT) was commissioned by Dwr Cymru to undertake an archaeological assessment of a proposed waste-water treatment works (WwTW) at Seion, Gwynedd.

-The archaeological assessment consisted of a desk-based assessment with an accompanying walkover survey of the whole scheme and a geophysical survey of the proposed location of the waste water treatment works.
+The archaeological assessment consisted of a desk-based assessment with an accompanying walkover survey and a geophysical survey of the proposed location of the WwTW.

-In total 15 features were identified through the desk-based assessment and walkover survey of the scheme.
+In total 2 features were identified through the desk-based assessment and walkover survey.
 These are predominantly agricultural in character, dating from the mid to late 19th century and are associated with the farms of the former Vaynol Estate.
-The geophysical survey did not identify archaeological remains but it is recommended that trial trenches are excavated at the proposed location of the waste water treatment works to verify the results and determine the presence/absence of archaeological remains.
+The geophysical survey did not identify archaeological remains but it is recommended an archaeological watching brief is conducted of the ground clearance of the proposed location of the WwTW and associated infrastructure.